-The EU General Data Protection Regulation (GDPR) replaces the 1995 EU Data Protection Directive and comes into force on the 25th May 2018.
+The EU General Data Protection Regulation (GDPR) replaces the 1995 EU Data Protection Directive and came into force on the 25th May 2018.

 The GDPR strengthens the rights that individuals have regarding personal data relating to them and seeks to unify data protection laws across Europe, regardless of where that data is processed.